kissmannchristoph/vuetify-pro-tiptap/README.md

 # Vuetify Pro Tiptap

-  The npm package is only for testing, please only use the original one for production Big thanks to the original creator of vuetify-pro-tiptap
+  The npm package is only for testing, please only use the original one for production.

+  Big thanks to the original creator of vuetify-pro-tiptap

   ## Updates